tomszar/metabo_adni/README.md

 - `--zscore`: apply zscore transformation to metabolite concentration values
 - `--winsorize`: winsorize extreme values (more than 3 std of mean)
 - `--remove-moutliers`: remove multivariate outliers using the Mahalanobis distance
-- `--residualize-meds`: replace metabolite values with residuals from a regression with medication intake
+- `--residualize-meds`: replace metabolite values with residuals from a regression with medication intake.
+Note that residuals are scaled to unit variance